![]() Back to Environment |

-Do not use hamster cages, habitrails, plastic storage bins with lids, or 10-gallon aquariums as permanent housing for your rats.
+Do not use hamster cages, habitrails, small plastic storage bins with lids, or 10-gallon aquariums as permanent housing for your rats.

 Cleanliness is a must for rat housing.
 Providing a litter box will help to keep the cage cleaner and most rats learn quickly how to use them.
 Occasional wiping down of surfaces with a mild safe cleaning solution and changing cloth bedding as needed will keep the cage manageable in-between cleanings.
 Sterilization of the cage weekly will help eliminate odor, parasites, and bacteria.